bensternthal/chips-alliance-website/README.md

 ```

 In the top level directory of this project.
-To update the module simply pull the latest code of the TSC repository.
+To update the module simply pull the latest code of the TSC repository..